jimlind/pie7o/README.md

 #### Why Name it Pie7o?

 As a post only Twitter client this is basically a Tweeter.
-Some tweeter speakers utilize piezo technology.
+Some tweeter speakers are just a piezo.
 There are already a good number of applications and libraries called "Piezo."
 Replacing the Z with a 7 means you get a unique name and a reference to the PSR-7 usage.

 #### How do you pronounce it?